hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 But then I thought, why not compile QMK firmware with my own keymap?
 I already installed the tools for it.
 And as it turned out, QMK is prepared for this party!

 QMK provides the possibility to create changes in **user space** and in a **keymap**.
-User space changes are applied for all custom keymaps, and keymap changes are applied for a specific keymap.
+User space changes are applied for all custom keymaps for a user, and keymap changes are applied for a specific keyboard for a user.
 I created a new layout for the Q8.
-GitHub username is usually used for own keymaps, which in practice means that there is a folder called default for the default keymap and another called hrvthzslt for my custom one with the following files:
+GitHub username is usually used for own keymaps, which in practice means that there is a folder called `default` for the default keymap and another called `hrvthzslt` for my custom one with the following files:

 - `keymap.c` - the keymap itself
 - `rules.mk` - makefile rules for the keymap

-Without going into details, the keymap is a 2D array of keycodes organized by layers, and the rules.mk file is a makefile that tells QMK how to compile the keymap.
+Without going into details, the keymap is a 2D array of keycodes organized by layers.
 Furthermore, macros have to be programmed here as well.
 With experience in C (which I lack) and a lot of documentation reading, this can be done fairly easily.

-Usually, these changes are tracked in a forked repository of the QMK firmware, but I did not want the whole package, so I created a repository only with the files that are related to my **user space** and **keymaps** and created symlinks to the QMK codebase.
-This may seem ugly, but when I need the whole development environment, I can just open the QMK project instead of my repository with only my custom files.
-Maybe a mistake, but it's clearer for me for now.

 ## QMK Tips